BaptisteSambon/LELEC2796-Juju-Baba/README.md

 ## Scenario

 A specific scenario is defined with shared assumptions for fair evaluation.
 It involves downlink communication from one Base Station (BS) to several User Equipments (UEs) with fixed initial power, using Binary Phase-Shift Keying (BPSK) modulation.
-Perfect Channel State Information (CSI) is assumed, with a flat fading Line of Sight (LoS) configuration and non-zero Inter-Cell and Inter-User Interference.
+Perfect Channel State Information (CSI) and perfect synchronization are assumed, with a flat fading Line of Sight (LoS) configuration and non-zero Inter-Cell and Inter-User Interference.
 Minimum Mean Square Error equalization (MMSE) is applied at the receiver.

-The inter-cell interference (ICI) is generated using the [cells.ipynb](./cells.ipynb) notebook by considering a grid of cells.
+The Inter-Cell Interferences (ICI) are generated using the [cells.ipynb](./cells.ipynb) notebook by considering a grid of cells.
 The number of cells, the density of cells, the obstacles, etc. can be changed.
-The ICI is then used in the [NOMA.ipynb](./NOMA.ipynb) and [CDMA.ipynb](./CDMA.ipynb) notebooks to simulate the NOMA and CDMA systems.
+The ICI are then used in the [NOMA.ipynb](./NOMA.ipynb) and [CDMA.ipynb](./CDMA.ipynb) notebooks to simulate the NOMA and CDMA systems.
 The results are plotted in the [NOMAvsCDMA.ipynb](./NOMAvsCDMA.ipynb) notebook.

 ## Available codes